University of Toronto Graduate Students’ Union (UTGSU)

 You are charged tuition and incidental fees in the summer, which is applied to the upcoming academic year.
 Your insurance is effective from September 1st to August 31st.
 If you already have alternative coverage, you can opt-out provided you do so within the required time frame.
 Please visit www.ihaveaplan.ca or www.utgsu.ca/health for more information and opt-out deadlines.

-You must enroll your dependant at the start of each academic year that you are a registered student.
-If you are a registered student in May or September, you must enroll them between September 1 and September 30, 2013.
-If you start your program in January, you must enroll them between January 3 and January 17, 2014.
-Students that start in May or September cannot add dependants in January unless:
+You must enroll your dependent at the start of each academic year that you are a registered student.
+If you are a registered student in May or September, you must enroll them between September 1 and September 30, 2014.
+If you start your program in January, you must enroll them between January 3 and January 23, 2015.
+Students that start in May or September cannot add dependents in January unless: